 - Posted on

 “No private key, no crypto” is the statement that users need to understand in the crypto world.
 In simpler terms, the user needs to know that the holder of the private key will have access to the crypto funds.
 Earlier, we discussed custodial wallets, where a third-party wallet stores the user’s cryptocurrencies and also holds the user’s private key.
 In terms of ease of operation, these wallets are the best, whereas in terms of safety somehow they don’t fulfill the eligibility criteria.
 Then who fills this eligibility?
-It’s decentralized, also known as a non-custodial wallet.
+It’s decentralized, also known as a non-custodial wallets.

 The non-custodial wallets are the type of wallets using which the users can directly access the blockchain.
 At the time of registration, the user is given a private key to access their wallet, after sharing this key with the user the non-custodial wallets erase these keys from their database permanently.
 Hence, only the user comprises the private key to their wallet.
 So, does this eliminate all kinds of vulnerability to the crypto funds?
 In this chapter, we will be covering what are non-custodial wallets, their need and working, how to develop a non-custodial wallet, the advantages and disadvantages, and the future estimation of decentralization.